8 cool dinosaurs that are cool

-P – he was the pilot of the prehistoric skies
+P – it was the pilot of the prehistoric skies

-T – he looked terrific as he spread his wings to fly
+T – it looked terrific as it spread its wings to fly

-E – his eyesight was quite good he saw most everything
+E – its eyesight was quite good; it saw most everything

-R – he was a reptile even though he had two wings
+R – it was a reptile even though it had two wings

-A – the air would carry him across the ocean deep
+A – the air would carry it across the ocean deep

-N – onto his nest high on some prehistoric peak
+N – onto its nest high on some prehistoric peak

-O – he circled overhead like some great aeroplane
+O – it circled overhead like some great aeroplane

-D – he was the dinosaur who had the smartest brain
+D – it was the dinosaur who had the smartest brain

-O – the only one who grew a horn to match his beak
+O – the only one who grew a horn to match its beak

-N – he never ran around his legs were much too weak
+N – it never ran around; its legs were much too weak

-Now you’ve used up all the letters of his name here in this song, put them all together and you spell ‘pteranodon’…
+Now you’ve used the letters of its name here in this song, put them all together and you spell ‘Pteranodon’.

 - Bite stronger than a T-Rex